View the percentage of users who continue engaging with an app 30 days after their initial engagement.

 Retention rate for a mobile app shows product, marketing, insights, and strategy teams the percentage of users who found enough value to return and re-engage with the app 30 days after the app was first opened.
 In most cases, a higher retention rate reflects a high level of product stickiness, a better user experience, a higher perceived user value, and potentially higher levels of monetization.
 If too many users drop off before they perform a critical in-app event, your app might not achieve its goals.

 By understanding this drop-off, teams can more quickly determine the root cause of churn and begin to implement fixes that mitigate this churn.
 Understanding retention rate is critical for any successful app, as it is far more beneficial (and cost-effective) to retain users than it is to obtain new users.

-Within the Competitive Research module, go to App Analysis.
+Within the Competitive Analysis tool, go to App Analysis.

 Enter an app in the search or choose from your list of save apps and go to Ranking History or Daily Ranking.

 - Click +Add to add up to 4 more apps. - Using the filters in the upper right, select the country, time period, and device type you'd like to analyze.